 Milia are small white cysts commonly found on the nose, cheeks and around the eye area.
 They occur when keratin (protein) becomes trapped beneath the surface of the skin.
 Milia can occur in people of all ages and demographics, including in young children.

-Our state-of-the-art laser technology has a small pen-tip head that pierces the centre of each milium, allowing the underlying dead skin to be eliminated.
+Our laser technology has a small pen-tip head that pierces the centre of each milium, allowing the underlying dead skin to be eliminated.
 Once the milia have been treated by our laser, the treated areas will be milia-free.
 With that said, it is important to understand the milia can reform at any time, at therefore, treatment of new milia lesions may be required in the furture.

 Our laser milia treatment is a walk-in, walk-out treatment performed within minutes.
 It has little downtime, other than small scabs that form over the small, treated areas.

 We will schedule 30 minutes for your appointment to allow time to complete the patient registration form, receive a consultation and discuss the procedure and post-treatment care instructions.

 Our laser treatment facilitates the removal of milia immediately at the time of treatment.
 In rare cases, an additional touch-up treatment may be required—this will be assessed once your treatment area has healed after your first treatment.

 The treatment is often termed ‘comfortable’ by our patients and is tolerated well by most age groups.
 However, you will have the option to receive a topical anaesthetic to numb the area being treated.